stevedepp/CoreMLiPhoneApp/README.md

 # CoreMLiPhoneApp

-tgif project: a day to develop my first iPhone app that identifies objects (please click on movie to hear sound)
+TGIF project: A day to develop my first iPhone app that identifies objects

+The demo video is here.
+To hear sound, click on the video, or follow along with slides and transcript below the video.

 ![demo](https://user-images.githubusercontent.com/38410965/111802199-1bf53180-88a4-11eb-97d2-886bbd716a3e.mov)

+#

+**Steve Depp**
+462-55

+Demo of:
+- Apple
+- Apple Core ML
+- Apple Create ML
+- Apple Vision

+Need:
+- Developers license
+- X code
+- iPhone
+- 3 lines of code

+Skill level:
+- Never used X code
+- Never exposed to any Apple hardware development

 #